 I have raised millions of dollars myself as a fundraiser working with nonprofits in at least six giving arenas [healthcare, higher education, social services, Jewish fundraising, eldercare and the arts].
 I have helped raise tens of millions of dollars as a consultant and personal fundraising coach over the last two decades.

-Today, I am a Personal Coach with tools and resources to support your goals.
+I am also a Certified Coach Practitioner with additional tools and resources to support your goals….and mostly:

 SEEKING A MENTOR OR COACH from the 'poet laureate' of fundraising, Jerry Panas: